SPIN-web/SPIN2026/_pages/call.md

 All papers that conform to submission guidelines will be peer-reviewed by members of the program committee.
 Submissions will be evaluated on the basis of originality, the importance of contribution, soundness, evaluation, quality of presentation, and appropriate comparison to related work.

 At least one author of each accepted paper must attend the symposium and present the paper.
+Authors will be asked to sign a copyright transfer or alternatively choose an [Open Access](https://www.springer.com/gp/computer-science/lncs/open-access-publishing-in-computer-proceedings) option, subject to a pulication fee on behalf of the authors.
+Some Universities may have special arrangements for discounts.

 A Best Paper award will be announced and handed out at the conference.
 <!-- A selection of the best papers will be invited to a special issue of the [*International Journal on Software Tools for Technology Transfer*](https://sttt.cs.uni-dortmund.de/) (STTT). -->